Submitted by on

 --Other information that the contracting officer or other authorized employee explicitly identifies as controlled unclassified information

---May exist in various physical media (e.g., paper, electronic file, audio or video disc) or be transmitted orally, may be developed under or pre-exist any related contract, and may be in its original form or a derivative form (i.e., where the information has been included in contractor-generated work, or where it is discernible from materials incorporating or based upon such information) The source for this information is as follows: 32 CFR Part 2002
+--May exist in various physical media (e.g., paper, electronic file, audio or video disc) or be transmitted orally, may be developed under or pre-exist any related contract, and may be in its original form or a derivative form (i.e., where the information has been included in contractor-generated work, or where it is discernible from materials incorporating or based upon such information) The source for the information above is as follows: 32 CFR Part 2002

 Controlled unclassified information created a uniform code for all Federal agencies along with their contractors and subcontractors to follow.
 This resolved several critical and cumbersome deficiencies by providing: